 The human body has two primary endocannabinoid receptors, CB1 and CB2.
 CBD has a natural affinity to the CB2 receptor.
 CB2 receptors play an essential role in lowering or triggering inflammation by stopping or starting the send out of cytokines.
 Because CB2 receptors help to lower inflammation, stimulating this receptor will manage inflammation and its associated pain.

-Improved Recovery Time
+UFC Study Results in Improved Recovery Time

 Recovery is one of the most important determining factors of athletic success.
 Every high-performing athlete trains with intensity so they can win.
 However, those who recover best and fastest (dictated by genetics, diet, sleep, training, and other factors) tend to surpass their competition.